 - Minimum bend radius: The minimum radius you can bend a channel without damaging it.

-This handy chart shows the most important characteristics of popular and trendy material choices.
-You can download the printer-friendly PDF version here:
+This handy chart shows the most important characteristics of material choices.
+Download the printer-friendly PDF version here:

 GRADE |